Sumitharp/Credit-Risk-Machine_learning/README.md

 4. Print the `imbalanced classification report` from `imblearn.metrics`.

 Comments:
-Which model had the best balanced accuracy score?
+<p> 1> Which model had the best balanced accuracy score?

 - All the models have very high balanced accuracy score in the range of 0.98 to 0.99.

 - Amongst the models,Random over sampler, SMOTE, SMOTEENN have 0.995 ACCURACY SCORE.

-Which model had the best recall score?
+<p> 2>Which model had the best recall score?

 - SMOTE and SMOTEENN have the perfect score of 1.00.
 Which means the model is able to predict all the cases of high risk.

-Which model had the best geometric mean score?
+<p> 3>Which model had the best geometric mean score?

 - SMOTE and SMOTEENN have the geometric mean score of 1.00.